tritk0910/steam-price-checker/README.md

   button.
-- **Side-by-side comparison** — shows keys-needed, net Wallet per key, cash spent, leftover Wallet, and the gifting total, then flags the cheapest route and your saving (or loss) versus buying directly on Steam VN.
+- **Side-by-side comparison** — shows keys-needed, net Wallet per key, cash spent, leftover Wallet, and the gifting total, then flags the cheapest route and your saving versus the other method.
-- **Tunable parameters** — marketplace fee %, cash price per key, and the gifting rate multiplier are all adjustable.
+- **Tunable parameters** — marketplace fee %, cash price per key, gifting rate, and VND/USD rate are all adjustable inline.
 - **VND ⇄ USD** — toggle the whole UI between VND and USD using a live exchange rate (auto-fetched, overridable).
-- **English / Vietnamese** and **light / dark** themes.
+- **English / Vietnamese** i18n via `next-intl`.
+- **WebGL animated background** and subtle GSAP intro animation.

 ## How the math works